acli/Coursera-subtitles/Soc101/Week_4_Announcement_from_Professor_Duneier.markdown

 There are many ways of getting something out of this class.
 And even if you did not take the exam,
-I know from your participation in the forums that you too are learning a great deal from this class.
+I know from your participation in the forums that you too are learning a great deal.
 Although you cannot officially complete the class without taking the midterm, you are welcome to take the final and to see how you do.